Harden scores 40 as Rockets defeat Pelicans

 James Harden finished an assist shy of a 40-point triple-double and the Houston Rockets held on for a 117-109, back-and-forth win over the visiting New Orleans Pelicans on Sunday afternoon.
 Harden finished with 40 points, 10 rebounds and nine assists, drilling 7 of 15 3-point attempts to keep the Rockets afloat while Russell Westbrook, Eric Gordon and Austin Rivers shot a combined 2 of 15 from deep.
 Harden sandwiched a pair of driving layups around two free throws in the fourth quarter to extend the Houston lead to 110-103 and keep the Pelicans at bay.

 New Orleans finished with a 63-43 advantage on the glass but was undone by 23 turnovers that Houston converted into 29 points.
 Five Pelicans posted double-digit rebounds: Brandon Ingram (12), Derrick Favors and Lonzo Ball (11 each), and Zion Williamson and Josh Hart (10 apiece).
 Ingram led the Pelicans with 28 points while Williamson added 21 and Hart 16.
-Westbrook and Ben McLemore, who scored 22 points in 24 minutes off the bench, helped Harden with the scoring load while Danuel House Jr. posted a double-double of 12 points and 12 rebounds.
+Westbrook and reserve Ben McLemore, each scored 22 points to help Harden with the scoring load while Danuel House Jr. posted a double-double of 12 points and 12 rebounds.

 There were 14 ties and 10 lead changes.
 Neither team held a double-digit advantage.
 The first half boiled down to the Pelicans' dominance on the glass and their lack of ball security.

 Williamson had 15 points at the break.
 Ingram scored 16 points in third period as the Pelicans briefly seized control.
-His 3-pointer with 7:19 left gave the Pelicans a 75-72 lead, but when McLemore sank two free throws with 0.8 seconds left in the frame, that put New Orleans ahead 93-92 entering the fourth quarter. --Field Level Media
+His 3-pointer with 7:19 left gave the Pelicans a 75-72 lead, but when McLemore sank two free throws with 0.8 seconds left in the frame, New Orleans' lead was down to 93-92 entering the fourth quarter. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)